•

 Top photo (1973), from left to right: Peter Sideritz (bass); and Alf Krauliz (guitar, singer, composer, frontman and manager); Rudy Bliem (standing center figure, melody and rhythm guitar, blues harmonica, saw); Elk Kuscewski (violin) and Wolfgang Eyb (melody guitar), front Momo Klammbauer (guitar, bouzouki)

-from art into research and development
+From art to research and development

-and from there back to art
+and from science back to art